flutter/plugins/packages/firebase_auth/README.md

 ## Usage

 ### Configure the Google sign-in plugin
-The Google Sign-in plugin is required to use the firebase_auth plugin.
+The Google Sign-in plugin is required to use the Firebase_auth plugin.
 Follow the [Google sign-in plugin installation instructions](https://pub.dartlang.org/packages/google_sign_in#pub-pkg-tab-installing).

 ### Import the firebase_auth plugin
 To use the firebase_auth plugin, follow the [plugin installation instructions](https://pub.dartlang.org/packages/firebase_auth#pub-pkg-tab-installing).